 Moonee Valley City Council in Victoria wanted to know how to make environments more welcoming.
 They commissioned a project to find out what design features are most important to older residents.
-The resulting toolkit is the result of much consultation within local communities.
-The toolkit shows how a few tweaks can make places more vibrant, supportive and accessible.
+The toolkit is the result of much consultation within local communities and shows how a few tweaks can make places more vibrant, supportive and accessible.

 The consultation process focused on one main street.
 It was chosen because it was surrounded by a high density of older people.
 They found that shops had a role to play especially where shopkeepers knew residents by name.